gaga1313/Chord-Problem-Solution/README.md

 After completing the loop we return the 'intersections' output.

 ## Note !
-`The bitcount operation in Java, C++ languages is O(1) time complexity, due to limit on integer size Where as in Python-3 the bitcount is O(logn) due to uncapped integer size.`
+`The bitcount operation in Java, C++ languages has O(1) time complexity, due to limit on integer size.
+Therefore the current solution in C++ or Java would be O(n) complexity.
+Where as in Python-3 the bitcount is O(logn) due to uncapped integer size.
+Hence the final complexity of current solution is O(nlogn).`